Shear viscosity at finite magnetic field for graphene, non-relativistic and ultra-relativistic cases: Results

 where $m^{*}$ is an effective electron mass.
-Effective mass of electron generally becomes different from actual mass depending on the many body effect of different real systems.
-Depending on real systems, mass can also be constituent particle mass, which may not be always electron.
-A detailed calculations of $\eta_n$ for NRHD case are given in Appendix \ref{apd_A}.
-Here, we will consider a hypothetical NRHD case with $m^*=m=0.5MeV$(actual electron mass) and interested to compare with realistic GHD case and URHD cases, observed in Dirac Fluid (DF) domain $\frac{\mu}{T} \ll 1$ of electrons in graphene and free baryon domain of quark matter, produced in LHC and RHIC experiments respectively.
-Now, if we can analyze $\tau_{B}~(T,\mu, eB)$ for all cases, we can see all are following inverse proportional dependence with $eB$.
-We know that quark matter at $\mu=0$ (expected in LHC/ RHIC experiments) follow hydrodynamics very well\cite{27Sch_fer_2009,heinz2013collective,gale2013hydrodynamic}.
-On the other hand, ultra-clean graphene in Dirac Fluid domain $\frac{\mu}{T} \ll 1$ or $\mu\rightarrow 0$ shows a prominent electron hydrodynamics\cite{17doi:10.1126/science.aad0343, majumdar2025universality}.
+The effective mass of an electron generally becomes different from its actual mass depending on the many-body effect of different real systems.
+Depending on real systems, mass can also be constituent particle mass, which may not always be an electron.
+A detailed calculations of $\eta_n$ for the NRHD case are given in Appendix (\ref{App_B}).
+Here, we will consider a hypothetical NRHD case with $m^*=m=0.5MeV$(actual electron mass) and interested to compare with realistic GHD case and URHD cases, observed in the Dirac Fluid (DF) domain $\frac{\mu}{T} \ll 1$ of electrons in graphene and free baryon domain of quark matter, produced in LHC and RHIC experiments respectively.
+Now, if we can analyze $\tau_{B}~(T,\mu, eB)$ for all cases, we can see that all are following inverse proportional dependence with $eB$.
+We know that quark matter at $\mu=0$ (expected in LHC/ RHIC experiments) follows hydrodynamics very well\cite{27Sch_fer_2009,heinz2013collective,gale2013hydrodynamic}.
+On the other hand, ultra-clean graphene in the Dirac Fluid domain $\frac{\mu}{T} \ll 1$ or $\mu\rightarrow 0$ shows a prominent electron hydrodynamics\cite{17doi:10.1126/science.aad0343, majumdar2025universality}.
 So let us keep our concentration at $\mu=0$ for comparing GHD with NRHD and URHD cases.
 Let us rewrite the cyclotron time or magnetic relaxation time at $\mu=0$,

-To estimate $\eta_{\perp, \parallel, \times}$ components for three cases we have to put some values of $\tau_c$ also along with $\tau_{B}$.
-In absence of magnetic field, one can get a lower limits of $\tau_c$ \cite{CWA} for different cases as:
+To estimate $\eta_{\perp, \parallel, \times}$ components for three cases, we have to put some values of $\tau_c$ also along with $\tau_{B}$.
+In the absence of a magnetic field, one can get the lower limits of $\tau_c$ \cite{CWA} for different cases as: